rectorphp/rector/docs/rector_rules_overview.md

 ### FinalizePublicClassConstantRector

-Add final to constants that
+Add final to constants that does not have children

 - class: [`Rector\Php81\Rector\ClassConst\FinalizePublicClassConstantRector`](../rules/Php81/Rector/ClassConst/FinalizePublicClassConstantRector.php)